 Recharging the battery takes time

-Do you know how gas-powered cars work?
-It takes just a couple of minutes to fuel one.
-But an electric car may take about 4 to 6 hours and sometimes even a day to fully charge.
+It takes just a couple of minutes to fuel a gasoline-powered car.
+But electric vehicles may take about 4 to 6 hours and sometimes even a day to fully charge.

 With newer models and more powerful charge points, the charging time has gone down significantly and will soon be a nuisance of the past.